juliannetzer/WiSe2425_Worldbuilding_khb/session3.md

 ## Creating a new Script

-To create a script select Assets -> Create -> C# Script and select a name (please use a name that describes the function in our case "ChangeVolume").
+To create a script select Assets -> Create -> C# Script and select a name (please use a name that describes the function in our case "HelloWorld").
 ![](images/script2.jpeg)

 Then double click on the script in the project window, this should open Visual Studio Code with the script opened: